Fall 2021 Operations Plan

 - Information from the University about travel can be found here.

-- Follow these COVID-19 Guidelines for Academic Facilities.
+- Follow these COVID-19 Guidelines for Campus Facilities.

 - Follow these general cleaning guidelines.